 For the next week or so, I tossed the idea around.
 I asked my husband and daughter what they would think if I just let my hair grow.
 Both of them told me to do whatever made me happy.

 I consulted with some hairdresser friends, asking questions and for advice.
-I searched the internet for all the ways that women before me had transitioned to their natural grey hair.
-While I found many examples, I was hard pressed to find any examples of women with dark black hair and snow white roots.
+I searched the internet for how women before me had transitioned to their natural grey hair.
+While I found many examples, I was hard pressed to find any examples of women with dark black hair and snow-white roots.

-It was around this time that I decided to create my Instagram account to share my story.
-If I was looking for other examples of dark haired women going through this process, there had to more, right?
+Around this time, I decided to create an Instagram account to share my story.
+But, if I was looking for other examples of dark-haired women going through this process, there had to be more, right?

 Once I had mulled over all the options, the only one that I could stomach was indeed the cold turkey long grow out.
 It ended up being the best thing I could have done!
-As early as 2 months into the process a complete stranger complimented my hair.
+As early as two months into the process, a stranger complimented my hair.
 I thought she must have been out of her mind.
-How in the world could anyone actually like my overgrown roots?
+How in the world could anyone like my overgrown roots?

 Let me be clear.
 I am a humble person.
 I grew up hating to have any attention on me.
-Therefore having people stop me wherever I went to ask about my hair was physically taxing at times.
-I found that trying to discredit their kind words just made it worse for myself.
-So I set out to simply accept them with a simple and heartfelt “Thank you.”
+Therefore having people stop me wherever I went to ask about my hair was physically taxing.
+I found that trying to discredit their kind words just made it worse for me.
+So I accepted them with a simple and heartfelt “Thank you.”
 Over time it got easier.
-And I felt a major shift in my confidence.
+And I felt a significant shift in my confidence.

-In June of 2017, I was 5 months into the process and I started to become bored.
+In June of 2017, I was five months into the process and started to become bored.
 I desperately needed a change.
 It felt as if my hair stopped growing as fast as it did in the beginning.
 That’s when I chose to go for a shorter haircut.

-I had worn a stacked bob hairstyle several years before that so it was an easy decision.
-The cut served 2 purposes.
-First was a much needed distraction.
-Being distracted by the shorter style took my mind off of the seemingly slow growing process.
-And secondly the style was much more modern and younger looking.
+I had worn a stacked bob hairstyle several years before, so it was an easy decision.
+The cut served two purposes.
+First was a much-needed distraction.
+Distracted by the shorter style took my mind off the seemingly slow-growing process.
+And secondly, the style was much more modern and younger-looking.

-I kept that same hair style for the remainder of my transition to becoming fully grey.
-Without really thinking about it, having to get regular trims helped to trim away more and more of the leftover dye at the ends of my hair.
+I kept that same hairstyle for the remainder of my transition to becoming fully grey.
+Without really thinking about it, getting regular trims helped trim away more and more of the leftover dye at the ends of my hair.

-And slowly I got to see the demarcation line that I once dreaded move farther from the crown of my head.
+And slowly, I saw the demarcation line I once dreaded move farther from the crown of my head.
 It took a long 20 months from beginning to end.
 And my only regret was not doing it sooner!

 Along with those changes, I started noticing small changes in my choice of clothing and makeup.
 Where I once leaned toward black clothing to match my hair, I found myself reaching for greys.
 As for makeup, the only real change I’ve noticed has been wearing lipstick more often.
-With fair skin and white around my hairline, a bold color on my lips help bring needed color to my face.
+With fair skin and white around my hairline, bold colour on my lips helps bring needed colour to my face.

 My advice to anyone mulling over the choice to go grey is that you never know if you’ll like it until you try it.
 It is scary at first.
 There is absolute uncertainty in the beginning.
-Give yourself some time to weigh your options until you’ve found the way that you think will work best for you.
+Give yourself some time to weigh your options until you’ve found the way you think will work best for you.
 And then stick with it.
-You have nothing to lose, but absolute freedom from dye to gain.
-Most importantly, do whatever makes YOU happy.
-Whether that be to ditch the dye or to continue dying your hair.
+You have nothing to lose but absolute freedom from dye to gain.
+Most importantly, do whatever makes YOU happy, whether ditch the dye or continue dying your hair.
 Your happiness is above all else!